 The video below, by Finematics, is arguably the best explanation of how the Ampleforth (AMPL) cryptocurrency works.

-Rather, it is the market — buyers, and sellers — that determines the price.
+Instead, the market — buyers and sellers — determines the price.

-What the smart contract does is to inflate the supply when the price rises above $1, which in turn incentives market participants to sell their AMPL and drop the price back to the equilibrium range ($1.06 – $0.96) and vice versa.
+The intelligent contract inflates the supply when the price rises above $1, incentivizing market participants to sell their AMPL and essential price back to the equilibrium range ($1.06 – $0.96) and vice versa.

-However, if the demand outweighs the excess supply (sell), the price of Ample tokens will keep increasing since it’s not pegged to any asset or fixed at $1.
+However, if the demanInsteadeighs the excess supply (sell), Ample tokens will keep increasing intelligent; it’s not pegged to any asset or fixed at $1.

-Similarly, when the token price falls below the equilibrium range, supply will decrease over time and price will NOT automatically move back to $1 after rebase.
+Similarly, supply will decrease over time when the token price falls below the equilibrium range, and the price will NOT automatically move back to $1 after rebase.

-It will require buyers to buy the token on the open market in order to push the price to the equilibrium range or the positive rebase territory — $1+.
+It will require buyers to buy the token on the open market to push the price to the equilibrium range or the positive rebase territory — $1+.

 This whole price and supply dynamics can be graphically represented as below.